wimhaanstra/emproto/README.md

 // current, live config, use fetchConfig.
 This method returns a promise that will
 // resolve with the config once it's available.
 You can call this method right after
 // login() returns (it will recycle the same promise if the config is already being
 // fetched).
-By default, an existing config is returned without going to the wallbox
+By default, an existing config is returned without going to the charger
 // if it was just fetched (within the last 5 seconds).
 This max-age (in seconds) can
 // be specified as an argument to fetchConfig. const freshConfig = await evse.fetchConfig();